 Jess was commissioned a 2nd Lt. in the United States Army upon graduation from Texas A&M University.
 He served four years active-duty with the 4th Infantry Division, Fort Carson, Colorado.
 Therafter, he served six years on reserve-duty.
 During his service he rose from the rank of Second Lieutenant to that of Captain.
 Mr. Mason's awards include the Army Comodation Medal, Parachutist Badge, and Air Assault Badge (honor graduate).

 City of Hunters Creek City Council, Position #5, June, 1995; Re-elected May, 1997 and May 1999.

 Jess is married to Cindy.
 The Masons have three children.
-Jess' hobbies include cattle ranching and motor sports.
+Jess' hobbies include motor sports.

 Richard Wallrath v.
 Daniel Wallrath, individually and as Trustee of the Michael R. Wallrath Inter Vivos Trust, Pamela Wallrath Dolenz, individually and as Trustee of the Michael R. Wallrath Inter Vivos Trust, Alexander Robertson, of the Michael R. Wallrath Inter Vivos Trust, and Gary Robertson.

 Summary: Represented Plaintiff Richard Wallrath, founder of the extremely successful Champion Window company and owner of the large East Texas ranch, Champion Ranch in litigation arising from dispute with family members who assumed control of plaintiff’s financial empire during serious illness.
 After recover, various family members claimed ownership of more than $60 million worth of plaintiff’s assets.
 After 10 days of trial, judgment was entered by the court in which all prior transactions which supposedly transferred plaintiff’s assets were set aside and ownership was returned to plaintiff.